OctopusDeploy/blog/blog/2022-q3/lean-agile-continuous-delivery/index.md

 The process for delivering software was heavyweight and slow, with little indication that the overheads reduced the risks they were intended to mitigate.

-A collection of lightweight methods was emerging, all designed to generate fast feedback and iteratively adapt the plan based on new information.
-Small batches, rather than controls and approvals, were being used to control the risk and to provide frequent opportunities to change direction.
+A collection of lightweight methods emerged, all designed to generate fast feedback and iteratively adapt the plan based on new information.
+Small batches, rather than controls and approvals, were used to control the risk and provide frequent opportunities to change direction.

 The Agile Manifesto emerged From this adaptive and lightweight methods community in 2001, with Lean Software Development arriving a couple of years later.

 Both Agile and Lean provided a *values and principles* based approach to software development.
-You could test whether an approach was Agile or Lean by testing it against a set of core statements that defined the philosophy behind each approach.
+You could test whether an approach was Agile or Lean by testing it against a set of core statements that defined the philosophy behind each method.

 ![The evolution of software delivery from phased, to adaptive, to continuous](software-delivery-history-lean-agile.png)

-Continuous delivery emerged from the Lean and Agile community and provided the most concrete set of practices and capabilities to achieve the goal of delivering software frequently and safely.
-Apart from Extreme Programming, the majority of software development methods dealt with requirements management and communication structures.
-Instead, continuous delivery takes on the rest of the value stream and provides a pathway to implement an efficient and reliable delivery pipeline.
+Continuous delivery emerged from the Lean and Agile communities and provided the most concrete set of practices and capabilities to achieve the goal of delivering software frequently and safely.
+Apart from Extreme Programming, most software development methods deal with requirements management and communication structures.
+Continuous delivery takes on the rest of the value stream and provides a pathway to implement an efficient and reliable delivery pipeline.

-InfoQ publishes an annual report on software development culture and methods, which is inspired by Geoffrey Moore's book *Crossing the Chasm*.
+InfoQ publishes an annual report on software development culture and methods.
+The report is styled after Geoffrey Moore's *Crossing the Chasm* concept.
 Moore famously visualizes a technology adoption lifecycle as a bell curve spread across 3 standard deviations.

 The chart is divided into five groups with different attitudes to new technology: